Irish foreign minister urges caution with EU vaccine passport plans | DW | 17.03.2021

-Irish Foreign Minister Simon Coveney voiced skepticism with the EU's push to reopen international travel to the bloc.
+Irish Foreign Minister Simon Coveney voiced skepticism about the EU's push to reopen international travel to the bloc.
 "Ireland will be very cautious in this space," he told DW.

-With the European Union hoping to reopen international travel this summer with COVID vaccination certificates, bloc member Ireland voiced skepticism about the rush to attract tourists.
+With the European Union hoping to reopen international travel this summer through COVID vaccination certificates, the foreign minister of Ireland has voiced skepticism about the rush to attract tourists.

 "I think the EU needs to be cautious," Irish Foreign Minister Simon Coveney told DW on Wednesday.

-He added that he expects many European countries "will do their own thing when it comes to international travel" in an effort to prevent new surges in coronavirus infections.
+Coveney said he expected that many EU countries "will do their own thing when it comes to international travel" in an effort to prevent new surges in coronavirus infections.

-Coveney said he understands that many EU members that are dependent on tourism have been pushing for a "safe way" of facilitating travel.
+Coveney said he understood that many EU members that are dependent on tourism have been pushing for a "safe way" of facilitating travel.

 "But I have to say Ireland will be very cautious in this space," he said.